-Learn more about what other people believe and be able to measure those beliefs against God’s word.
-This makes us better able to engage them in conversation and help them understand God’s truth.
+Learn more about what other people believe and measure those beliefs against God’s word so we can help them understand his truth.

-- What I want the group to know and understand: Familiarity with other worldviews and how they are different from God’s word.
+- KNOW: About other worldviews and how they differ from God’s word.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 There are many ways to view the world and God.
 We want to be wise in knowing what we believe as well as what other people believe.
 Some popular worldviews of today are listed below.
 Some of the words look big but are really just two small words put together, so don’t be scared to learn what they mean.
 Which is your favorite to say and why?